 I had to smile.

-To his credit the man didn’t seem phased.
+To his credit the man didn’t seem fazed.
 “Well, Mister Fuckface, I suggest you keep your opinions to yourself.
 This doesn’t concern you.”
-And he added a slightly menacing, “But it could…so very easily!”
+And he added a slightly menacing, “But it could…so very easily.”

 The man casually unbuttoned his jacket and deliberately lifted it away from his side an inch or two, so we could see the shoulder holster.
 He murmured, “This is in no way a threat, Captain.
 I just need to be sure we understand each other.”

-He said, “Well, Captain, if anyone should know about illegality, it’s yourself.”
+He said, “Well, Captain, if anyone should know about matters illegal, it’s yourself.”